 3. Start a new tradition.
 Have your kid leave their tooth somewhere other than underneath their hard-to-get-to pillow.
 How about the more accessible dresser?
 Or, while you’re at it, the very accessible kitchen counter.
 This way you don’t have to wait until they fall asleep to confiscate their tooth, and you’re almost guaranteed not to get caught!
 Your kid will not only learn that it’s okay to do things outside-the-box, but that the Tooth Fairy has a very good track record.
 In their house, at least.

 4. Blame it on the Tooth Fairy.
 If all else fails and the Tooth Fairy still does not show up one night, get creative.
 Come up with a grand tale about what may have gone wrong in Tooth Fairyland.
 Or, better yet, ask your kid to get curious instead.
 One curious kid can come up with a grander tale than 100 adults, and it’s good for their evolving brains!
-Or even better yet, stay tuned for my newest children’s book, Tooth Fairy, You Have Some Explaining To Do, and let the Tooth Fairy speak for herself.
+Or, get my newest children’s book, Tooth Fairy, You Have Some Explaining To Do, and let the Tooth Fairy speak for herself.
 After all, she’s the only one who really knows why she didn’t come!
-For more on this book and the release date click here.
+For more on this book click here.